maneeshj/philosophy-app/README.md

 Getting to Philosophy
 ==============

-The way this application works is that takes a Wikipedia URL as input, and display the path taken from clicking the first link of each page until it reached the [Philosophy page](https://en.wikipedia.org/wiki/Philosophy)
+The application takes a Wikipedia URL or a title as input, and displays the path taken to reach the [Philosophy page](https://en.wikipedia.org/wiki/Philosophy) by clicking the first link of each page with few rules.
 For more details refer - https://en.wikipedia.org/wiki/Wikipedia:Getting_to_Philosophy

 This application is built using a [Vaadin UI framework](https://vaadin.com/home) and uses MYSQL to store the transaction data.
 It also uses Redis for caching data.